 I’ve been a blogger since 2008 and I love what I do.
 Blogging is creative, fun, keeps my brain stimulated, and makes me extra money.
 As a Baby Boomer, I know that having more income is always a good thing, and what I make from blogging is passive.
 It ka-chings while I sleep . . . literally!
-That’s just one of the reasons I believe Baby Boomers should start a blog.
+That’s just one of the reasons I believe anyone who wants extra income should start a blog.

 The fact that blogging requires little overhead makes it even more attractive as a business.
 It costs almost nothing to get started as opposed to other businesses that can take a chunk out of your retirement savings.

 I’m going to briefly show you how to start a blog and get the best results so you can avoid making some of the mistakes I made along the way.
 I taught myself how to blog by taking online classes and for a decade had a business helping others set up blogs.

 Now, I’m focusing on writing content that is helpful and inspiring to my readers to hopefully answer their questions and solve their problems.
 The most successful blogs focus on what your readers want to know rather than be all about you.

 I earn extra cash by linking to products I love that I have affiliate and brand partnerships with.
 In doing so, I’ve been able to connect with fabulous people in all sorts of industries.
 As a perk, I get to try out and keep products to review.

 I’m a single woman who has lost two partners to cancer and I’ve worked freelance all my life as an actor.
 I don’t have a 401K or was given an inheritance.
 But, in addition to earning money from my blog, it’s also become a fulfilling way to use my talents, meet colleagues online, help others, and, make my life a lot more fun!

 If you’re ready to start a blog, I guarantee these tips will make sense if you think you’re technically challenged.